temenosco/temenos-platform-documentation-dev/docfx_project/index.md

 - Bring together configuration and local developments, with published versions of Temenos software and run through automated regression testing.

 - Triage results for continuous development.

-- Run your banking service from the cloud in Temenos Cloud SaaS.

 - Expert managed services provide full mission-critical service delivery leaving you to focus on your customers.